Venzory/Venzory/docs/REORGANIZATION_SUMMARY.md

 ## Executive Summary

-Successfully reorganized all 62 Markdown documentation files in the RemcuraV2 repository into a clean, topic-based structure.
+Successfully reorganized all 62 Markdown documentation files in the Venzory repository into a clean, topic-based structure.
 The new organization makes documentation easily discoverable, clearly separates current from historical content, and provides canonical references for AI tools and developers.

 ---